OpenSourceEconomics/econ-project-templates/docs/src/py_organisation.rst

     ppj("OUT_ANALYSIS", "log", "schelling_{}.log".format(model_name))

-When you need to change the paths for whatever reason, you just need to updated them once in the main *wscript* file; everything else will work automatically.
+When you need to change the paths for whatever reason, you just need to update them once in the main *wscript* file; everything else will work automatically.
 Even if you need to change the keys -- e.g. because you want to break the *analysis* step into two -- you can easiliy search and replace *OUT_ANALYSIS* in the entire project.